Home → Newsletter

 Mortgage bond prices determine home loan rates.
 The chart below is a one-year view of the Fannie Mae 30-year 6.0% coupon, where currently closed loans are being packaged.
 As prices move higher, rates decline, and vice versa.

-If you look at the right side of the chart, you can see how prices have backed away and moved lower from the $101 level.
-There is a lot of support at the $100 level and that floor will be important to hold as we go through Fed week.
+If you look at the right side of the chart, you can see how prices have bounced off the lowest levels of the year.

 Looking Ahead